Enter width & height in pixels

 IG Portrait

 Instagram portrait posts.
-The tallest ratio Instagram allows in-feed without cropping.
+Tallest ratio allowed in-feed without cropping.

 2.39:1